 Susan graduated from the CABL Leadership Louisiana Class of 2022, among the more than 50 business leaders from across the state networking to gain awareness of the more critical issues in Louisiana, including economy, healthcare, transportation, education, coastal issues, and poverty, among others.

 Susan advises owners, contractors, architects, engineers, and carriers on a wide array of construction issues ranging from regulatory compliance and licensing concerns to construction defect, termination, and subrogation actions.

-Helping clients obtain the requisite Louisiana licenses and approvals prior to bidding or breaking ground on a project, Susan identifies and avoids potential legal pitfalls, guiding contractors through every step of a construction project, and ensuring proper due diligence from every angle.
-She handles contract creation, review, and disputes needing mediation and litigation.
+Helping clients obtain the requisite Louisiana licenses and approvals prior to bidding, contracting, or breaking ground on a project, Susan identifies and avoids potential legal pitfalls, guiding contractors through every step of a construction project, and ensuring proper due diligence from every angle.
+She handles contract creation, review, and disputes ranging from mediation to litigation.